TRAVELING DURING THE COVID-19 PANDEMIC: Why we chose to be "STUCK" in VIETNAM

-Numbers alone may not tell the whole story, but as far as we know, cases in Canada are currently rising at a much more alarming rate than Vietnam.
+Numbers alone may not tell the whole story, but as far as we knew, cases in Canada were rising at a much more alarming rate than Vietnam.
 Reports of toilet paper hoarding, mask theft from hospitals, empty store shelves, and ridiculous Costco line-ups were not comforting news to hear about with the potential of our return.
 Also, flying 15+ hours with at least one stopover and intermingling in close proximity with other passengers on the airplane and in the airports poses such a big risk of transmission.

 3) WE HAVE NO HOME TO GO BACK TO

 We sold our house before our travels.
 "Home" is wherever we are at the moment.
 Self quarantining on arrival for 14 days without possible exposure and transmission to others would be a challenge to arrange straight from the airport.
 Staying in Danang, despite the hefty VISA extension fee, is still much cheaper than paying rent in Vancouver.

 4) OUR TRAVEL INSURANCE COVERS US FOR COVID-19

 We had contacted WORLD NOMADS since back in January, when COVID-19 first revealed itself to the world.
 Our policy was purchased last September, and doesn't expire for another 6 months.
 The big question was whether or not Covid-19 was covered should we choose to remain outside the country despite a ban against all travel from the government of Canada.
 The answer, which came after much persistence, was YES.
 (NOTE: This all depends on many things, including when and which country you purchased your policy from, so it isn't a universal yes)